 The waters are just as blue as you see on Instagram, and the palm tree lined white beaches are a draw for many visitors from around the world.

-Voted the world’s leading dive destination in December 2019 by World Travel Awards beating the Maldives to this coveted #1 spot, there is no better time to visit Cebu and the Philippines.
+Voted the world’s leading dive destination for four years running (2019 - 2022) by World Travel Awards beating the Maldives to this coveted #1 spot, there is no better time to visit Cebu and the Philippines.

 Cebu is a tourist hot spot due to its year-round sunshine, abundance of waterfalls, stunning snorkelling, the chance to dive with 8 million sardines, and relaxed pace of life.